kul-sudo/eportal-deprecated/README.md

 At the start of the program, you can see a progress bar going onwards.
 While the progress bar is going onwards, the [AI](#ai) tries to figure out which species should survive the evolution.
 <br>

-After the progress bar finishes, you can click the body the descendants of which will survive the evolution.
+After the progress bar finishes, you can click the body the species of which you think will survive the evolution.

+If you click a circle, then this circles turns into a triangle, and the bodies of further generations of the species of this body will also be triangles.

+If you click a square-shaped body (the body the species of which the AI thinks will survive the evolution), then the shape of this body will become a rhombus and you will not able to adjust the behaviour of the species of this body.

 To select the right body, you can hover your mouse over the body and see its properties.
+And, of course, you can rely upon the AI and select the body the species of which the AI thinks will survive the evolution.

 To see the vision distance more clearly, in the checkbox beneath "Which body properties to display", you can select "Vision distance" and see the circles around bodies which feature the vision distance.
 <br>